Skip to Content

 Directions

-• Mix the Ingredients: In a large bowl, combine the ground beef, breadcrumbs, onion, garlic, eggs, milk, ketchup, Worcestershire sauce, thyme, parsley, salt, pepper, and smoked paprika.
-Mix everything together until just combined—overmixing can lead to a dense meatloaf.
+• Mix the Ingredients: In a large bowl, combine the ground beef, breadcrumbs, onion, garlic, egg, ketchup, Worcestershire sauce, and seasoning mix.
+Mix everything together until just combined — overmixing can lead to a dense meatloaf.

-• Form the Loaf: Transfer the meat mixture onto the prepared baking sheet.
+• Form the Loaf: Transfer the meat mixture onto the prepared baking pan.
 Shape it into a loaf, about 2 inches high.
-The free-form method on a sheet allows the meatloaf to cook evenly and gives a nice crust.

-• Bake: Place the meatloaf in the oven and bake for about 55 minutes.
-After this time, spread the remaining glaze over the meatloaf and continue baking for an additional 10 to 15 minutes, or until the internal temperature reaches 160°F (71°C).
+• Bake: Place the meatloaf in the oven and bake at 350 degrees for about 40 minutes.
+After this time, increase the temperature to 400 degrees and spread the glaze over the meatloaf.
+Continue baking for an additional 15 minutes, or until the internal temperature reaches 160°F.

 • Rest Before Serving: Once done, remove the meatloaf from the oven and let it rest for 10 minutes before slicing.
 This rest period allows the juices to redistribute, making the meatloaf moist and easier to slice.